individual-brain-charting/public_analysis_code/README.md

 ## Contributions

-Please feel free to report any issue and propose improvements on github.
+Please feel free to report any issue and propose improvements on Github.

 ## Author